Skip to content

 It has mottled brown and grey plumage, which provides camouflage against the ground and vegetation.
 The bill is long and thin, and the legs are long and brown.
 The common snipe feeds on insects, larvae, worms, and other invertebrates.

 In winter, they migrate to warmer regions in Africa, India, Southeast Asia, and Australia.
-The common snipe is a popular bird for recreational bird-watching.
+The common snipe is a famous bird for recreational bird-watching.
 It is also hunted for sport in some countries, though it is a protected species in some areas, and hunting is illegal.

 The population of this species is currently stable, but it is threatened by habitat destruction, pollution, and hunting.
 Conservation efforts are needed to ensure the survival of this species in the future.